Perspective | We must stop calling Trump’s enablers ‘conservative.’ They are the radical right.

 “This tent that used to be sort of ‘far-right extremists’ has gotten a lot broader,” Georgetown law professor Mary McCord, a former federal prosecutor who oversaw terrorism cases, told NPR.
 Now, the line between fringe extremists and mainstream Republican politics and right-leaning media is so blurred as to be almost meaningless.

-And too much of the reality-based media has gone along for the ride, worried about accusations of leftist bias, wanting desperately to be seen as neutral, unwilling to be clear about how lopsided these sides are.
+Too much of the reality-based media has gone along for the ride, worried about accusations of leftist bias, wanting desperately to be seen as neutral, unwilling to be clear about how lopsided these sides are.

 On Jan.
 20, we can still presume, Trump will be gone from the White House.
 But his enablers and the movement that fostered him, and that he built up, will remain.
 That’s troubling.

 We should take one small but symbolic step toward repairing the damage by using the right words to describe it.
-It’s a start.
+It would be a start.

 READ MORE by Margaret Sullivan: